-Figure 5-28 Set the Park Action
+Figure 5-22 Set the Park Action

-- 2. Check the checkbox of Enable Park Action. - 3.
-Set the Park Time as the inactivity time of the mini PTZ camera before it starts the park actions. - 4.
-Choose Action Type the from the drop-down list.
+- 2. Check the Enable Park Action checkbox. - 3.
+Set the Park Time as the inactivity time of the camera before it starts the park actions. - 4.
+Choose Action Type the from the dropdown list.
+If you select Patrol or Preset as Action Type, you need to select Action Type ID from the dropdown list. - 5.
+Click to save the settings.